xieguigang/Data.GIS/Coloring_an_SVG_map_to_a_numeric_variable - VB.NET/README.md

 #### Fill color on ploygon

+As we've described above, all of the graphics and path object in the SVG image that have a attribute for applied the CSS style which is named ``style``, so that we just assign the CSS fill style into this attribute that we can fill the specific color into the target polygon object, here is the code:

 ```vbnet
 <Extension> Public Sub FillColor(ByRef g As node, color As String)
     g.style = $"fill: {color};"  ' path/g